Treatment of Newly Diagnosed Childhood Teratomas

 Teratomas are designated as mature or immature based on the absence or presence of differentiated tissues.
-The Japanese Pediatric Brain Tumor Study Group stratifies teratomas for classification and intensity of treatment (chemotherapy and radiation) for mature versus immature into the good- and intermediate-risk groups, respectively (see Table 3), while the Children’s Oncology Group includes immature teratomas with other NGGCTs.
+The Japanese Pediatric Brain Tumor Study Group stratifies teratomas for classification and intensity of treatment (chemotherapy and radiation) into the good-risk (mature teratomas) and intermediate-risk (immature teratomas) groups (refer to Table 3), while the Children’s Oncology Group includes immature teratomas with other nongerminomatous germ cell tumors.

-The treatment for teratomas should include maximal surgical resection.
-Adjuvant treatment in the form of focal radiation therapy and/or adjuvant chemotherapy for subtotally resected tumors is controversial, with small institutional series suggesting potential utility for the use of radiosurgery (stereotactic radiosurgery).[1,2][Level of evidence: 3iA]
+The primary treatment for teratomas is maximal surgical resection.
+Adjuvant treatment in the form of focal radiation therapy and/or adjuvant chemotherapy for subtotally resected tumors is controversial, with small institutional series suggesting potential utility for the use of stereotactic radiosurgery.[1,2][Level of evidence: 3iA]